-We have generally funded our operations in recent years through the use of existing cash balances, which we have supplemented with borrowings under our credit facilities.
-At March 31, 2014, our principal sources of liquidity included cash and cash equivalents totaling \$22.2 million and available borrowings under our credit facilities as discussed below.
+We have generally funded our operations in recent years through the use of existing cash balances, which we have supplemented from time to time with borrowings under our credit facilities.
+At September 30, 2014, our principal sources of liquidity included cash and cash equivalents totaling \$22.5 million and available borrowings under our credit facilities as discussed below.

-At March 31, 2014, our working capital was \$(134.1) million, compared to \$(133.0) million at December 31, 2013.
+At September 30, 2014, our working capital was \$(173.2) million, compared to \$(133.0) million at December 31, 2013.
 Our working capital deficit at both dates was largely due to the significant level of deferred revenues recorded, which consist of service obligations that do not represent meaningful cash requirements.
 As a result of the application of the relevant revenue recognition guidance, we have deferred a significant portion of revenues from sales transactions occurring prior to 2011 to subsequent periods and recorded them as deferred revenues.
-A significant portion of the deferred revenues balances related to the 2011 and prior periods has been recognized since 2011, and most of the remainder will be recognized into revenues through 2016.
-We have experienced a decrease in cash during 2013 and 2014 due to significantly higher outside professional fees and consultant costs resulting from the restatement of our financial statements.
-The use of cash associated with the restatement-related activities is expected to total an additional \$13.2 million through the third quarter of 2014 and then materially abate by the end of 2014.
+We have experienced a decrease in cash during 2013 and 2014 due to significantly higher outside professional fees and consultant costs resulting from the restatement-related activities.
+The use of cash associated with the restatement-related activities is expected to total an additional \$8 million to \$10 million, the majority of which will be paid during the remainder of 2014.